Optimization Flags for WebGPU Compute Dispatches

 Static dispatchWorkgroups() calls assume uniform data distribution, which rarely holds true for real-world GIS datasets.
 Urban centers, dense point clouds, and sparse rural geometries create severe load imbalance.
 Indirect dispatches via dispatchWorkgroupsIndirect() paired with GPUBufferUsage.INDIRECT allow the GPU to self-regulate workload distribution based on precomputed spatial bounds or occupancy grids.

 This approach eliminates CPU-side branching overhead and aligns directly with dynamic tile generation architectures.
-By streaming a compact struct containing {workgroupCountX, workgroupCountY, workgroupCountZ} from a prior compute pass, the command encoder defers dispatch sizing to the GPU scheduler.
+By streaming a compact struct containing {workgroupCountX, workgroupCountY, workgroupCountZ} from a prior compute pass into a buffer with GPUBufferUsage.INDIRECT usage, the command encoder defers dispatch sizing to the GPU scheduler.
 For large-scale clustering workflows, this pairs seamlessly with Async Dispatch Patterns for Spatial Clustering, where occupancy maps are computed asynchronously and fed into subsequent rendering or spatial join passes without CPU intervention.
 See the WebGPU Specification on Indirect Dispatch for exact buffer layout requirements and alignment constraints.

 Async CPU-GPU Synchronization & Frame Budget Management

 Optimizing dispatch flags is ineffective if CPU-GPU synchronization blocks the main thread.
-Python backend teams frequently generate spatial indices, quadtree partitions, or mesh simplifications, but streaming these to the GPU using synchronous readBuffer() or mapAsync() calls introduces frame drops.
+Python backend teams frequently generate spatial indices, quadtree partitions, or mesh simplifications, but streaming these to the GPU using synchronous mapAsync() calls inside animation frames introduces frame drops.

 Implementation Checklist